Binding corporate rules (BCR)

 Co-reviewers

 Your BCR will also be assessed by co-reviewers.
 These are supervisory authorities of other European countries.
 The lead supervisory authority decides which co-reviewers will be approached.
 When submitting your BCR, you can state a preference for co-reviewers.
-The Dutch DPA will take your preference into account where possible.
+The AP will take your preference into account where possible.